 - Prescribed medication and, if you have children, their medical prescriptions.

-3. Know how to quickly get out of your house; practice and visualize this.
+3. Know how to quickly get out of your house.

 4. Plan where you will go if you have to leave.